Western Community Garden

 Currently the garden contains 38 raised bed concrete planters of varying sizes which are primarily used to grow food crops.
 The perimeter of the garden has an additional 21 planters which contain native plants to support biodiversity and pollination of the food crops.
 The centrepiece of the garden features an in-ground pollinator garden of native plants, tended by faculty and students as part of a field course and project through the Campus as a Living Lab program.

 The Community Garden is a unique opportunity for collaboration amongst students, staff and faculty across campus.
-Follow @WesternUSustain to stay updated!
+The Western Community Garden: Resource Document is full of helpful information that serves as introduction to gardening in the Community Garden or if you want to get growing at home!

 All campus members are encouraged to enjoy the garden area.
 The Community Garden is located nearby both the FOGs Pollinator Garden and St. Mary's Cement Rock Garden.
 Visit the gardens on your own time, or book a Green Campus Tour to learn more about the spaces.